Description of the active substance:

 Impact on the ability to drive vehicles and manage mechanisms

+During the treatment period, the speed of psychomotor reactions slows down.
 This should be taken into account by persons involved in potentially hazardous activities requiring increased attention and rapid psychomotor reactions.

 DRUG INTERACTION

+With simultaneous use with anticonvulsants - inducers of metabolism in the liver (including with phenytoin, carbamazepine, phenobarbital, primidon), metabolism of lamotrigine is accelerated.
 With the simultaneous use of lamotrigine and carbamazepine or phenytoin, a decrease in T 1/2 of lamotrigine occurs.
 There are reports of dizziness, ataxia, diplopia, blurred vision and nausea in patients taking carbamazepine after lamotrigine treatment.

 Due to the inhibition of microsomal enzymes of the liver under the influence of sodium valproate, simultaneous use slows the metabolism of lamotrigine, increases T1/2 lamotrigine.